Welcome to Character Creation

 Spend 7 points on Advantages, and take 2 points of Flaws.
 Merits/Flaws provided by the Predator Type do not count towards these.

 You may only have one loresheet at character creation, though you may take multiple Advantages from the same loresheet.
-The only exception is the bloodlines sheets for Hecata: a Hecata may take one of those plus a regular loresheet per RAW.
+The only exception is the bloodlines/descendency loresheets: a vampire may take one of those plus a regular loresheet per RAW.
 Taking a higher tier Advantage in a loresheet doesn’t automatically give you the lower level options.
 Each is a separate merit.
 Each level costs 3xp per dot regardless.

 Here are the loresheets permitted on server.
 Some loresheets are banned entirely and others have minor edits or banned levels.
 Please note that some loresheets should or must be taken at CC; an example of this is descendant-of or bloodline loresheets.